-MOSAIC COMMUNITY DEVELOPMENT AUTHORITY (the "Authority"), for value received, promises to pay, solely from the revenues and other property pledged to the payment of this Bond, to the registered owner of this Bond or legal representative, the principal sum stated above on the maturity date stated above, and to pay solely from such source, interest on the principal amount of this Bond at the annual rate stated above, payable on each [March 1 and September 1], commencing on \\\\\\ 1, 2021, all subject to prior redemption as described in this Bond.
-This Bond will bear interest (i) from its date if this Bond is authenticated before \\\\\\\ 1, 2021, or (ii) otherwise, from the March 1 or September 1 that is, or immediately precedes, the date on which this Bond is authenticated (unless the payment of interest on this Bond is in default, in which case this Bond will bear interest from the date to which interest has been paid).
-The principal of and redemption premium, if any, on this Bond is payable upon presentation and surrender of this Bond at the corporate trust office of The Bank of New York Mellon Trust Company.
-NA

-Mellon Trust Company, N.A., as Trustee under the Indenture (as hereinafter defined), or its successor in trust (the "Trustee").
-Interest on this Bond will be paid by check or draft mailed to the person registered on the February 15 or August 15, as appropriate, next preceding the interest payment date as the registered owner of this Bond at the address of such person as it appears on the registration books of the Authority maintained by the Paying Agent.
-Interest on this Bond will be computed on the basis of a year of 360 days and twelve 30-day months.
-Notwithstanding the foregoing, if (i) the registered owner of this Bond owns at least \$1,000,000 in aggregate principal amount of Bonds and (ii) such owner has provided satisfactory prior notice of a wire address to the Trustee, then interest on this Bond will be paid by wire transfer.
+0/0 1, REGISTERED OWNER: PRINCIPAL AMOUNT: value received, promises to payment of this Bond, to the resum stated above on the maturi on the principal amount of this and September 1], commencing this Bond.
+This Bond will be 1, 2021, or (ii) other precedes, the date on which the ay, solely from the revenues and or egistered owner of this Bond or legality date stated above, and to pay soles Bond at the annual rate stated above on 1, 2021, all subject to prove ar interest (i) from its date if this erwise, from the March 1 or Septembs Bond is authenticated (unless the set this Bond will bear interest from other property pledged to the all representative, the principal lely from such source, interest ve, payable on each [March 1 ior redemption as described in Bond is authenticated beforember 1 that is, or immediately the payment of interest on this been paid).
+The principal of a presentation and surrender of t Mellon Trust Company, N.A., and redemption premium, if any, on his Bond at the corporate trust office, as Trustee under the Indenture (a).
+Interest on this Bond will be pa on this Bond is payable upon ce of The Bank of New York as hereinafter defined), or its the person registered on the Feb payment date as the registered the registration books of the A will be computed on the basis of oruary 15 or August 15, as appropria owner of this Bond at the address of authority maintained by the Paying of a year of 360 days and twelve 30- ered owner of this Bond owns at 1 ate, next preceding the interest of such person as it appears on Agent.
+Interest on this Bond day months.
+Notwithstanding principal amount of Bonds and (ii) such owner has provided satisfactory prior notice of a wire address to the Trustee, then interest on this Bond will be paid by wire transfer.
 So long as Cede & Co. or any other nominee of DTC, as defined in the Indenture (as defined herein), is the registered owner of this Bond, principal of and premium, if any, and interest on this Bond shall be paid as provided in the Indenture.
-Principal of America.
+Principal of and premium, if any, and interest on this Bond are payable in lawful money of the United States of America.
 In case the date of maturity of the principal of this Bond or the date fixed for the payment of interest on or the redemption of this Bond is not a Business Day (as defined in the Indenture), then payment of the principal and redemption premium, if any, and interest need not be made on such date, but may be made on the next succeeding date which is a Business Day, and if made on such next succeeding Business Day no additional interest will accrue for the period after such date of maturity or date fixed for redemption.